-Thanks to yurt camping, the newest camping craze taking off like wildfire across the U.S., you don’t need to own a (gas guzzling) RV or camping trailer to enjoy state parks and campgrounds all year long.
+Thanks to yurt camping, the newest camping craze taking off across the U.S., you don’t need to own a gas guzzling RV or camping trailer to enjoy state parks and campgrounds all year long.

 Yurt Camping Guide – What Is a Yurt?

-The yurts you’ll find in the U.S. today are strong, semi-permanent structures based on that circular design.
+The yurts you’ll find in the U.S. nowadays are strong, semi-permanent structures based on that circular design.

 Typical “rustic” yurts are 16 feet in diameter, and offer beds and mattresses for five to six people, table and chairs, electricity, and heating.

 Advantages to Yurt Camping

 Yurts are a great way to get away from it all without having to completely rough it.
-With yurt camping in state parks, you can:

 Nightly yurt rentals cost approximately $45 per night in summer, and can dip as low at $30 in winter (depending on location and amenities), making them far more cost effective than the hotels or lodges located in rural or wilderness areas.